MetaMask/metamask-docs/snaps/concepts/anatomy.md

 ```

 :::note
-You should not publish the configuration file to NPM, since it's only used for development and
+You should not publish the configuration file to npm, since it's only used for development and
 building.
 However, you can commit the file to GitHub to share the configuration with your team, since it
 shouldn't contain any secrets.